 Water-based lubes are probably the best lubes for Vaginismus.
 They are safe to use with any sexual aid, latex condoms, and silicone dilators.
 Moreover, water-based lubes are easy to clean from your skin, clothes, and sheets.

 However, since they are soluble in water, they may wash away quickly if you use them in the shower or bathtub.
-The hyaluronic serum of GoLove will glide over your skin, nourishing it and keeping it soft, while its organic CBD relaxes your mind and body, easing your therapy sessions.
+We recommend using GoLove Intimate Serum to help keep the delicate labial and perineal skin soft and moist so that chaffing is not a concern.
+The hyaluronic serum in GoLove will glide over your skin, nourishing it and keeping it soft, with the bonus of organic CBD

 What is better than working with nature to treat Vaginismus?
 Do not let Vaginismus deprive you of a happy, sensual, and erotic life.
 Grab your lube and recover the pleasure you want and deserve!